-Dr Daniel Pellici, who will next month take up a group leader position with MCRI, has been awarded a $1.25 million, five-year, CSL Centenary Fellowship to research how to develop better vaccines against tuberculosis.
+Dr Daniel Pellicci, who will next month take up a group leader position with MCRI, has been awarded a $1.25 million, five-year, CSL Centenary Fellowship to research how to develop better vaccines against tuberculosis.

 His fellowship is funded through the $25 million CSL Centenary Fellowships program, which was established in 2016 to support mid-career Australian scientists to pursue world-class medical research.

-Dr Pellici, who is currently with the Peter Doherty Institute for Infection and Immunity at the University of Melbourne, wants to recruit specialist white blood cells, known as ‘unconventional T-cells’ in the fight against tuberculosis.
+Dr Pellicci, who is currently with the Peter Doherty Institute for Infection and Immunity at the University of Melbourne, wants to recruit specialist white blood cells, known as ‘unconventional T-cells’ in the fight against tuberculosis.

-“In the longer term, I think we’ll be able to develop potent lipid molecules to stimulate these cells to help fight various infectious diseases, plus other diseases that involve the immune system such as cancer, autoimmunity and allergies,” Dr Pellici said.
+“In the longer term, I think we’ll be able to develop potent lipid molecules to stimulate these cells to help fight various infectious diseases, plus other diseases that involve the immune system such as cancer, autoimmunity and allergies,” Dr Pellicci said.

 He will use his Fellowship to focus on people suffering from tuberculosis.
 He hopes his work will lead the way to an improved TB vaccine as well as other new immune therapies.